algosup/2023-2024-project-5-flutter-team-4/management/managementWalkthrough.md

 ### 2.5.
 RACI Matrix

 The RACI Matrix is a tool used to define roles and responsibilities for each task in the project.
 You can find the RACI Matrix [here](management_artifacts/RACI_Matrix.pdf).

+###### If you are having difficulties rendering the PDF on GitHub, you can refer to [this](https://github.com/orgs/community/discussions/64419#discussioncomment-8812718) or maybe try using a different browser.

 ### 2.6.
 Risk Management